Pet Custody

 Can we help you?

 Please call us on 0333 344 6302 or contact us through our enquiry form.
-All initial enquiries are free and without obligation.
-We do charge £100+VAT for an initial consultation directly with our legal team.
+We charge £100+VAT for an initial consultation directly with our legal team.

 We deal with pets in the context of family relationships, but we also deal directly with breeders, vets, rescue centres, and petlog amongst other things pet custody related.